BSCI curriculum & Graduation planNING

 Students can choose between taking courses for the major’s General Biology (GENB) track, or specialize in another area of the Biological Sciences.
 For descriptions of each specialization area, see this webpage.

-Terps in the BSCI Major first create a rough draft of their graduation plan with a CMNS Peer Mentor.
+—first create a rough draft of their graduation plan with a CMNS Peer Mentor—an undergraduate student leader.

-Students may also connect with their BSCI Advisor about their graduation plan by email, if and when mandatory advising is no longer required.
+Students can also connect with their Academic Advisor about their graduation plan by email, if and when mandatory advising is no longer required.

-CMNS Peer Mentors create rough graduation plans for BSCI and other CMNS majors.
+Peer Mentors create rough graduation plans for all CMNS majors.

 CMNS Peer Mentors are NOT Advisors for the Biological Sciences Program.

-Any questions about academic policy or graduation should be shared with an Academic Advisor for the Biological Sciences Program.
+Any questions about academic policy—including LEP-Benchmark Requirements—should be shared with an Academic Advisor for the Biological Sciences Program.

-—FOR TERPS UNDER GENED: applies to all students admitted AFTER Fall 2012
+—FOR STUDENTS UNDER GENED: applies to all students admitted AFTER Fall 2012

-1. STUDENTS ARE INSTRUCTED TO SHARE QUESTIONS ABOUT ACADEMIC POLICY OR EARLY GRADUATION WITH THEIR ACADEMIC ADVISOR FOR BSCI
+1. TO SHARE ANY QUESTIONS ABOUT ACADEMIC POLICY OR THEIR PLANNED GRADUATION DATE WITH AN ACADEMIC ADVISOR FOR BSCI.

-If a BSCI Advisor delivers revisions for a graduation plan, then CMNS Peer Mentors are instructed to revise the plan to align with both Academic Advising and the Curriculum of the BSCI major.
+If revisions were advised by the program for a graduation plan, then Peer Mentors are instructed to revise the plan to align with both Academic Advising and the Curriculum of the BSCI major.

-2. PLAN TO REGISTER FOR NO MORE THAN TWO LABS IN A GIVEN SEMESTER
+2. TO REGISTER FOR NO MORE THAN TWO LABS IN A GIVEN SEMESTER

 This includes any combination of courses with BSCI222 (4 credits), which is now designated as a Lab for the Biological Sciences Program.

-3. MOST TERPS ARE ADVISED TO COMPLETE ALL LEP-BENCHARK COURSES BEFORE ATTEMPTING UPPER LEVEL COURSEWORK [CLICK HERE TO REVIEW THE REQUIREMENTS]
+3. TO COMPLETE LEP-BENCHARK COURSES BEFORE ATTEMPTING UPPER LEVEL STEM COURSEWORK [CLICK HERE TO REVIEW THE REQUIREMENTS]

-This includes PHYS131 and 132, which are advised to attempt in Year 3 / Semesters 5 and 6 for most direct-admit freshmen, as is illustrated in the sample plans of the BSCI Curriculum.
+This includes PHYS131 and 132, which are advised to attempt after clearing LEP-Benchmark Courses for chemistry, as illustrated in the sample plans of the BSCI Curriculum.

-Students are encouraged to discuss any additional STEM coursework in a given semester with their Academic Advisor.
+Students are encouraged to discuss additional STEM coursework in any given semester with their Academic Advisor.

-4. CREATE THE GRAD PLAN ON THE STANDARDIZED COLLEGE TEMPLATE
+4. TO CREATE THEIR GRADUATION PLAN ON THE STANDARDIZED COLLEGE TEMPLATE

-The most recent version of the college template will have columns to mark all outstanding GenEd Requirements to be completed with your planned coursework.
+The most recent version of the college template will have columns to mark all outstanding GenEd Requirements to be completed with the planned coursework.

-5. ENSURE THAT THE GRAD PLAN IS COMPLETELY FILLED OUT
+5. TO ENSURE THAT THE GRADUATION PLAN IS COMPLETELY FILLED OUT

 Mark the semesters enrolled at the University, all outstanding GenEds to be completed with planned coursework, and the appropriate number of credits for planned courses.
 The name of the CMNS Peer Mentor who helped create the plan and the plan’s creation date should also be included.